smiakchilo/aem-crash-course/lessons/2.7/part2.md

 Every property has a _type_.
 There are just 12 property types.
 You can peek at them [here](https://developer.adobe.com/experience-manager/reference-materials/spec/jsr170/javadocs/jcr-2.0/javax/jcr/PropertyType.html).

 The type for integer numbers is `long`.
 It means that whatever non-floating point number you put in JCR it casts to `long`. <small>Rather, there's also the `Decimal` time for extra large numbers, but it is rare to appear.</small> The only floating-point type is `double`.
 There are `boolean`-s, `String`-s and dates.
 Large data chunks, such as file contents, are stored in `binary` type.
-The rest of formats are kind of "infrastructural" and are rarely used by developers.
+The rest of the formats are kind of "infrastructural" and are rarely used by developers.

 > ![img.png](img/data-types.png)
 > <br>_Different JCR properties and their types as seen in CRX/DE_